daneedk/com.uc.heimdall/README.md

 If you like the app, consider buying me a beer!
 [![Paypal donate][pp-donate-image]][pp-donate-link]

-## Version 2.1.5
+## Version 2.3.0
-* Extended functionality for 3rd party Keypanels
+* SDK3 support and conversion from athom-api to homey-api

 [pp-donate-link]: https://www.paypal.me/daneedekruyff